anoopkcn/clip/README.md

 ### Batch

 ## Optional functionality
+lazyclip by default doesn't have any external dependencies.
+However the following enhancements are provided upon compiling lazyclip with additional external packages

 ### pdf
-lazyclip by default doesn't have any external dependencies.
-However if you compile lazyclip with pdf support it can perform additional tasks and operations on local pdf files(see wiki).
-For this functionality lazyclip relies on `poppler-utils` which is an open source package and can be installed using the following: for Linux:
+Compiling lazyclip with pdf support will add `pdf` command which perform additional tasks and operations on local pdf files(see wiki).
+For this functionality lazyclip relies on `poppler-utils` which is an open source package and can be installed using the following:

+for Linux:
 ```bash
 sudo apt-get install poppler-utils